laanwj/etna_viv/doc/hardware.md

 GCxxx hardware
 ===============

 Major optional blocks.
-Each of these can be present or not depending on the specific chip.
+Each of these can be present or not depending on the specific chip:

 - 2D engine
 - Composition engine (multi source blit)
 - 3D engine
+- VG engine

 Feature bits
 =================